 Kim added that the missile launches were “behavior we expect from North Korea.”

 Pyongyang in recent weeks fired a barrage of missiles that has concerned analysts.
-It launched four between September and October, including a new anti-aircraft missile, a ballistic missile from a train, long-range cruise missiles capable of reaching Japan, and hypersonic short-range missile.
+It launched four between September and October, including a new anti-aircraft missile, a ballistic missile from a train, long-range cruise missiles capable of reaching Japan, and a hypersonic short-range missile.

 Stars and Stripes reporter Yoo Kyong Chang contributed to this report.